mihi314/puppeteer-trigger-chrome-zoom/README.md

-A minimal repository to demonstrate triggering native chrome zoom with puppeteer.
+A minimal repository to demonstrate triggering native chrome zoom with puppeteer (which only works in non-headless mode)
 Context: https://stackoverflow.com/questions/57802309/is-there-a-way-to-trigger-standard-zoom-not-headless

 How to run: